 Today, approximately 130 million people live in the Philippines.
 Additionally, around 25 million Filipinos reside abroad.
-About half of them are women, who generally do not take offense at being identified by their gender.
+About half of them are women, who generally do not take offense at being identified by their traditional roles as women.

-The stereotypes surrounding Filipino wives are like proverbs: they rarely apply to one’s own spouse but seem to apply to everyone else’s spouse.
+The stereotypes surrounding Filipino wives are like proverbs: They rarely fit one’s own spouse but seem to fit others.
 In real life, the archetype of the ”Filipino wife” exists only in prejudiced notions and search engine algorithms.

 The land of opportunity